bogdanbabych/courses/D2020-21-W/d21b5-0945BUE36202_Advanced_topics_translation.md

 — Is there evidence of semantic prosodies of these words?

 Please present your findings as a short (PPT/PDF/Open Office) presentation, up to 5 slides.
+You can upload your slides onto our Slack channel or send them to me via email before our class.

 Week05: 30 Nov – 06 Dec 2020: